Malaysian Food · September 7, 2021

 Dodol, oh how sweet and chewy it is!
 This toffee-like sweet candy has captured the hearts of many Malaysians, as well as those in other parts of Southeast Asia and even the Indian subcontinent.
 Dodol is essentially prepared with a base of coconut milk, palm sugar, and rice flour.
 It is characterised by its dense, chewy texture, and is typically cut into square blocks, strips, or diamonds, making it easy to savour every delightful bite.

-Now, let’s delve into the intriguing origins of Dodol.
-The exact birthplace of this beloved treat remains shrouded in mystery, but the word “dodol” is said to have emerged from the Sundanese language of West Java, Indonesia.
+Now, the exact birthplace of Dodol remains shrouded in mystery, but the word “dodol” is said to have emerged from the Sundanese language of West Java, Indonesia.
 Throughout the Maritime Southeast Asia, Dodol has earned its reputation as one of the oldest indigenous sweets, with a legacy that spans generations.

 Crafting Dodol is an art form in itself.
 The journey begins by slowly simmering a mixture made from coconut milk, rice flour, salt, and sugar.
-Ah, the secret lies in the stirring!
+The secret lies in the stirring!
 Constantly stirring the Dodol mixture is crucial, for if left unattended over the heat for too long, disaster strikes – it will burn!
 And trust me, you wouldn’t want the texture and flavours of this heavenly treat to go up in smoke.
 As time goes on, the mixture thickens, reaching a delightful gum-like consistency.
-But here’s the catch – this whole process takes hours, making it quite a challenge for a single person to undertake.
-But fear not, for the effort is well worth it.
+But here’s the catch, this whole process takes hours, making it quite a challenge for a single person to undertake.